-Wilson Kehoe Winingham is now accepting clients who were diagnosed with pseudotumor cerebri (PTC) or idiopathic intracranial hypertension (IIH) after taking Skyla IUD or Liletta IUD, Ortho Evra Patch, Depo Provera or Depo SubQ Provera 104 Shot, or Nexplanon Implant.
-Call our Indianapolis drug injury attorneys for a free case review at 317.920.6400.
-You can also fill out an online form to have one of our drug injury attorneys contact you at your convenience.
+Wilson Kehoe Winingham is now accepting clients who were diagnosed with pseudotumor cerebri (PTC) or idiopathic intracranial hypertension (IIH) after taking SKyla IUD or Liletta IUD, Ortho Evra Patch, Depo Provera or Depo SubQ Provery 104 Shot, or Nexplanon Implant.
+Call our Indianapolis Drug Injury Attorneys at 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Birth control is any act used to prevent pregnancy.
-Women have various options to control unwanted pregnancy; of them being oral medications, procedures, devices, and behavior.
+Women have various options to control unwanted pregnancy—oral medications, procedures, devices, and behavior.
 As of 2016, male birth control pills or shots have not been approved the United States, but a recent study shows promise of its development.

-In combining two types of hormones–progestin and estrogen–birth control works primarily by stopping ovulation.
-Birth control prevents the ovary from releasing an egg, changing the lining of the uterus, in turn making sperm implantation more difficult.
+By combining two types of hormones—progestin and estrogen—hormonal birth control works primarily by stopping ovulation.
+Hormonal birth control prevents the ovary from releasing an egg and changing the lining of the uterus, making sperm implantation more difficult.

 There are many types of hormonal birth control methods, some of which are:

-*This is not a complete list of hormonal birth control methods.
-Speak with a physician for more information about hormonal and non-hormonal birth controls.
+This is not a complete list of hormonal birth control methods.
+Speak with a physician for more information about birth control options.

 Common side effects from taking hormonal birth control typically include acne, weight gain, changes in menstrual cycles, and breast tenderness.
-However, women are reporting that they developed idiopathic intracranial hypertension (IIH)/pseudotumor cerebri (PTC)—a dangerous buildup of fluid in the brain— from taking the following birth controls:
+However, women are reporting that they developed idiopathic intracranial hypertension (IIH) or pseudotumor cerebri (PTC)—a dangerous buildup of fluid in the brain— from taking the following birth controls:

 Injured women are claiming that drug manufacturers of all said birth control methods: